- About Us

 Peregrine Senior Living Communities and their dedicated staff remain very much aware and sensitive to the anxiety and concern this ongoing Coronavirus pandemic is creating in our hearts, in our homes and in our communities.
 From the onset of this pandemic, we have been diligently monitoring the COVID-19 directives and guidelines posted by the National Center of Disease Control (CDC), New York Maryland and all local health departments to implement best practices to keep our beloved residents safe, healthy and connected to their families and friends while maintaining the same warm, caring and loving community spirit.
 To date, and to the best of our knowledge, we have been blessed that none of our residents have been infected with the virus.

-To protect our Communities from pandemic exposure, we have significantly increased restrictions on access to the Community.
-Only personnel deemed essential for the health and well-being of our residents are allowed access to the Community and must follow screening procedures prior to each entry.
+To protect our Communities from pandemic exposure, we have significantly restricted access to the Community.
+Until recently only personnel deemed essential for the health and well-being of our residents are allowed access to the Community and must follow strict screening procedures prior to each entry.
 Essential individuals include community staff, medical providers, EMTs, physical and occupational therapists whose services are necessary for the delivery of quality care and services to each of our residents.
 Now, with the Governor’s and the Department of Health’s directives, with very specific qualifiers and following the same access screening required of all essential personnel, family members can also visit their loved ones.
 The up-to-date status of family visitation for the Community in which your loved one resides is posted on that Community’s website, along with the procedure for scheduling visitation and should be checked prior to planning a visit.

 Our Community access screening procedure includes: